abbaspour/auth0-auth-js/examples/example-fastify-api/README.md

-# Fastify Example
+# Fastify API Example

-This example demonstrates how to use the `auth0-fastify` package to protect API's in a Fastify application.
+This example demonstrates how to use the `@auth0/fastify-api` SDK to protect API's in a Fastify application.

 ## Install dependencies